scipy-conference/scipy_proceedings/papers/bryan_weber/bryan_weber.rst

     P(t) = \left[\overline{V}(t) - \overline{V}(0)\right] + F \cdot P_0

-where :math:`\overline{V}(0)` is the initial voltage.
+where :math:`\overline{V}(0)` is the initial voltage of the filtered and smoothed signal.
 The result is a vector of pressure values that must be further processed to determine the time of the EOC and the ignition delay.

 Finding the EOC
 ===============